 and set

 \begin{proposition} Taking $g, \mathcal{H}, U$ defined as above, if $I-U$ is invertible, then $g$ satisfies

 for $w\in \mathbb{H}^2$, where

-\end{proposition} This formula follows from Theorems 4.1 and 4.2 in \cite{bptd20}.
+Since $U$ is a contraction, $\text{Im}(T)= \frac{1}{2i}(T-T^*)\geq 0$, $c\in \UHP$, and $\text{Im}(S)\geq 0$. \end{proposition} This formula follows from Theorems 4.1 and 4.2 in \cite{bptd20}.
 Since both sides are rational functions, the formula holds in $\UHP^2$ as well as any points where both sides do not have a pole.
-Since $U$ is a contraction, $\text{Im}(T)= \frac{1}{2i}(T-T^*)\geq 0$ so that $c\in \UHP$ and $\text{Im}(S)\geq 0$.
 We shall refer to $g$'s formula as a PIP (positive imaginary part) realization.
 The formula for $g$ can also be used to construct rational Pick functions since a function $g$ as in \eqref{eqn:realization} satisfies

 which is non-negative whenever $w \in \UHP^2$.
 The representation \eqref{eqn:realization} does not represent all rational Pick functions.
 In particular, if $g$ satisfies \eqref{eqn:realization} then $\lim_{t \to \infty} g(it,it) = c \ne \infty$ which is not true for all rational Pick functions.
 Producing a unified representation for all rational Pick functions in two variables turns out to be somewhat technical, and the paper \cite{ATDY16} produces what are called type IV Nevanlinna representations to cover all cases.
 These representations are intricate and necessarily so.
 This seems to be more of an issue of the behavior of $g$ at $\infty$ which is not what we are interested in here.
 To account for this we find a conformal self-map of $\UHP$ that fixes $0$ and perturbs $\infty$ so that an arbitrary rational Pick function is conformally equivalent to one of the form \eqref{eqn:realization}.